-Rice is the base of Dominican cuisine, and arroz con fideos is one of an endless list of adaptations we have made to exotic dishes from faraway lands.
-Its origin can be traced to the Middle Eastern immigrants who arrived in our shores in the 19th century, and who brought with them the nearly-identical bil shareyah, an Egyptian dish.
+Rice is the base of Dominican cuisine, and arroz con fideos is just another of an endless list of adaptations we have made to exotic dishes from faraway lands.

-- 5 cups of vegetable or chicken broth
+- 2 cups of vegetable or chicken broth, , boiling hot (see notes)

-- Serve with meat (or seafood), a side dish and beans.
+- Serving: Fluff rice and serve warm.
+Best served with meat (or seafood), a side dish and beans.

 Tips and Notes